gitter-badger/cecil/README.md

 # Cecil - The [C]ustodian for your [CL]oud

 Cecil minimizes cost waste from unused EC2 instances on AWS by imposing a **leasing mechanism** on all instances started under it's watch.
-It's geared towards **development and quality assurance** usage of AWS, which typically requires emphemeral fleets of EC2 instances that mirror production deployments.
+It's geared towards **development and testing** use cases of AWS that require emphemeral fleets of EC2 instances that attempt to simulate production deployments.

-It was developed at [Couchbase](http://www.couchbase.com) to facilitate large scale performance testing of large scale distributed database deployments.
+It was developed at [Couchbase](http://www.couchbase.com) to facilitate large-scale performance testing of large scale distributed database deployments.
 See the [backstory](docs/backstory.md) for more details.

 # How it works